GAlbuquerque/old_website/README.md

 <img src="temp_picture.png" width=30% height=30%>

-I am an Applied Microeconomist with an interest in understanding the causes and consequences of violence.
-My research employ historic and administrative data to understand causes and consequences of violent behavior.
-I am on the 2022-2023 Job Market for Economics and Political Science.
+I am an Applied Microeconomist with an interest in understanding violence.
+My research employs historic and administrative data to understand causes and consequences of crime and political repression, with a focus in Guatemala and Mexico.
+I am on the 2022-2023 Job Market for Economics.
 Here is my [CV.](Gustavo.pdf)

 #### Research